-I’ve always loved luffa soap.
-It cleans without being too abrasive.
-I’ve found many different types of luffa soap, so let’s take a look at them.
+I’ve always loved luffa soap, it cleans without being too abrasive.
+I’ve found many types so let’s take a look and see how to make our own!

 How to Make Luffa Soap